Poisoning

 Poison Baits and Environmental Toxins

-A particular problem is intentionally placed poison baits, which often contain rat poison, slug pellets (metaldehyde), or even glass shards.
-Depending on the region, venomous animals such as toads, snakes, or certain spider species can also pose a danger.
+A particular problem is posed by deliberately laid poison baits, which often contain rat poison, slug pellets (metaldehydeMetaldehyde is a chemical compound commonly used in slug and pest control products.
+Ingestion of metaldehyde can lead to severe poisoning in dogs and cats.), or even broken glass.
+Depending on the region, poisonous animals such as toads, snakes, or certain types of spiders can also pose a hazard.

 Symptoms